likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

-# Configure DC2 Ceph cluster
+# Install and Configure DC2 Ceph cluster

 On our bastion host we have ceph-ansible installed for us, because we are managing both of our ceph clusters from one bastion host, we have one ceph-ansible dir per ceph cluster: